yash11021/benchmark/README.md

 ### 4. Deploy
 Push to main branch or trigger deployment from Vercel dashboard.

-The cron job will automatically run every 3 hours, refreshing all benchmarks.
+The cron job will automatically run once a day at midnight, refreshing all benchmarks.

 ## Customization